About The Code

 How can I determine if my situation merits intervention by the GBC, ISKCON Resolve, or other ISKCON agency?

 For administrative and operational issues, the first person to approach for guidance is the local temple president.
 If that does not provide you with the attention you seek, the next person would be the local GBC.
-If your situation is more personal than administrative, the Code advises that you contact ISKCONResolve.
-Contact information is available at the back of the Code.
+If your situation is more personal than administrative, the Code advises that you contact ISKCONResolve at iskconresolve@gmail.com.

 Is it reasonable to expect that everyone will adhere to the same standards of ethical behavior?